vasbous/lab-postgres-sql-joins/README.md

 ## Iteration 1 - Database Setup

 First, let's set up our database with the tables and data we will be working with.
-You will need to create three tables: `authors`, `books`, and `publishers`.

 1. **Create Database**
    First, create a new database called `library`: